owlsectechnologies/tomango-2018/site/content/privacy.md

 ## Introduction

-Tomango respects your privacy and is committed to protecting your personal data.
+OwlSec Technologies respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) as well as where we interact in the course of our business and tell you about your privacy rights and how the law protects you.

 You can [download a PDF version of the policy here](/images/tomango-privacy-policy-and-cookies-policy-may-2018.pdf).